4-x/unicode-chess/README.md

 # Unicode Chess ♔♕♖♗♘♙♚♛♜♝♞♟

-An small class-based javascript library for using and converting unicode chess piece symbols and standard chess notation.
+An small class-based typescript library for using and converting unicode chess piece symbols and standard chess notation.

 ## Usage